2024 North Indian Ocean cyclone season

-The 2024 North Indian Ocean cyclone season was an event in the annual cycle of tropical cyclone formation.
-It was above-average in terms of depressions and average in terms of formation of cyclonic storms.
+The 2024 North Indian Ocean cyclone season marks the first consecutive season in which at least one very severe cyclonic storm has not formed, the first time since 2012.
+Despite this, it was an average season, with four cyclonic storms formed and only two severe cyclonic storms.
 Seasons have no official bounds, but cyclones tend to form between April and December, with the peak from May to Early November.
 These dates conventionally delimit each year when most tropical cyclones form in the northern Indian Ocean.

 The scope of this article is limited to the Indian Ocean in the Northern Hemisphere, east of the Horn of Africa and west of the Malay Peninsula.
 There are two main seas in the North Indian Ocean — the Arabian Sea to the west of the Indian subcontinent, abbreviated ARB by the India Meteorological Department (IMD); and the Bay of Bengal to the east, abbreviated BOB by the IMD.
 And, the depressions formed over the land, are abbreviated LAND by the Indian Meteorological Department.
 The official Regional Specialized Meteorological Centre in this basin is the India Meteorological Department (IMD), while the Joint Typhoon Warning Center (JTWC) releases unofficial advisories.
 On average, four to five cyclonic storms form in this basin every season.

-Season summary

-This season's ACE was 7.4225.
-This number represents sum of the squares of the maximum sustained wind speed (knots) for all named storms while they are at least tropical storm intensity, divided by 10,000.
-Therefore, tropical depressions are not included.

 Systems

 Severe Cyclonic Storm Remal

 After four months of inactivity, on 21 May, the India Meteorological Department (IMD) began monitoring a cyclonic circulation in the Bay of Bengal.
 Later that day, the Joint Typhoon Warning Center (JTWC) would also begin tracking the system, noting that it was likely to become a monsoon depression.
 The next day, the IMD noted that a low-pressure area had formed adjacent to the cyclonic circulation.
 Late on 23 May, the IMD upgraded the system into a well-marked low, stating that it was rapidly coalescing.
 The next day, the IMD stated that the depression formed in the Bay of Bengal, designating it as BOB 01.
 Subsequently, the JTWC issued a Tropical Cyclone Formation Alert (TCFA), noting the depression's broad circulation center and its improving rainbands.
 The next day, BOB 01 intensified into a deep depression.
 The JTWC would recognize the system as a cyclone, designating it as 01B.
 Soon after, the depression intensified into a cyclonic storm, causing the IMD to name it Remal.
+(Note: The name Remal (Arabic: رمال, [rimaːl]) was contributed by Oman and means "grains of sand" in Arabic.)
 On 26 May, Remal intensified into a severe cyclonic storm with 3-minute sustained winds of 95 km/h.
 Due to favourable conditions, including high sea surface temperatures over northern Bay of Bengal and low wind shear, Remal intensified further with wind speeds reaching 110 km/h.
 It made landfall over Bangladesh and adjoining West Bengal on the night of 26 May.
 Landfall process was completed by the morning of 27 May and it had weakened into a cyclonic storm.